 When it comes to Twitch streaming, you’ll want to make sure to invest in a good streaming camera and a quality phone gimbal for IRL streams, so viewers can see your reactions in real-time.
-More importantly, you should invest in one of the best waterproof keyboards and a high-quality microphone to ensure that you’ll always have crystal-clear audio while gaming.
+More importantly, you should invest in one of the best waterproof keyboards and a high-quality studio microphone to ensure that you’ll always have crystal-clear audio while gaming.
 Why the best waterproof keyboard?
 You’ll likely be drinking energy drinks that are easily spill-able, of course!

 Now, we wouldn’t recommend spending thousands on the microphone but don’t go for a headset and microphone hybrid either.
 Whilst a RIG 500HD PC Gaming Headset has awesome sound, you will certainly sound like a tin can on stream.
 Perhaps try something like the Blue Yeti Microphone or Samson G Track Pro.